 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bouquet garni, which is French for "garnished bouquet," is a classic herb mixture used for preparing stocks, soups, casseroles, meats, and vegetables.
 The traditional combination is parsley, thyme, and bay leaf, but you may also find recipes that include other herbs such as rosemary, basil, chervil, peppercorn, and tarragon.
-You can make bouquet garni (pronounced boo-kay gahr-nee) with fresh or dried herbs; if fresh, the combination is secured with a bit of cooking twine, while cheesecloth is generally used to pack up the dried herbs.
+You can make bouquet garni with fresh or dried herbs.
+If fresh, the combination is secured with a bit of cooking twine, while cheesecloth is generally used to pack up the dried herbs.

-So why use a bouquet garni instead of just simply adding the herbs to your dish?
-The reasons are for flavor, texture, convenience, and presentation.
-Fresh herbs will get soggy and often discolor when left to cook for a long time in a recipe (which is why it is best to add fresh herbs at the end), and dry herbs are not the most attractive when floating at the top of a finished dish.
+Using a bouquet garni instead of just simply adding the herbs to your dish helps with flavor, texture, convenience, and presentation.
+Fresh herbs will get soggy and often discolor when left to cook for a long time, and dry herbs are not the most attractive when floating at the top of a finished dish.
 Bundling up the herbs—whether dried or fresh—also makes for easy removal.

 - 1/4 cup dried parsley